storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # watch closely, see it's gone.

-ba mi biagela, dis li eniasa leli, li lon moini luga mi
+ba mi biagela, dis li eniasa leli, li lon meni luga mi

 # no, sorry that was just a joke, it was behind my hand.